-III.
-Mediation and conflict resolution

 43. Does the city and/or public service organisations provide a professional service for mediation of intercultural communication and/or conflict?

+- a municipal mediation service devoted to intercultural issues only - a generalist municipal mediation service including intercultural competence and specialised staff - a mediation service with intercultural competence run by an autonomous humanitarian organisation - a state run mediation service - other, please specify

+OTHER IS TICKED

-C a municipal mediation service devoted to intercultural issues only Ethnic Consultancy Team (at Social Commission): specialises in mediation relating to minority youth 15-25 years, where the dilemma is related to difficult generation conflicts, threats of forced marriage, crime related to honour issues, social control, restrictions of freedom etc Also available for teaching, participation in general dialogue at team meetings, theme debates etc a generalist municipal mediation service including intercultural competence and specialised staff dialogkonsulenter a mediation service with intercultural competence run by an autonomous humanitarian organisation TICK NO ● other, please specify TICK YES Comment: VINK (KnowledgeinclusionCopenhagen) facilitates dialogue meetings and one-to-one counselling of staff in relations to themes such as social control, resistance identities, conflict resolution, prevention of extremism etc 44.
-Is there an organisation in the city dealing specifically with inter-religious relations?
-Din Tro Min Tro (supported by the Commission for Children and Youth) is an initiative that facilitates presentations in schools by a panel of a Jew, a Christian and a Muslim on faith, similarities and differences, religious practice etc 45.
-Is intercultural mediation provided (multiple answers possible)? ☑ in service such as hospitals, police, youth clubs, mediation centres, etc.
+Comment: Ethnic Consultancy Team (at Social Commission): specialises in mediation relating to minority youth 15-25 years, where the dilemma is related to difficult generation conflicts, threats of forced marriage, crime related to honour issues, social control, restrictions of freedom etc..
+Also available for teaching, participation in general dialogue at team meetings, theme debates etc.

+44. Is there an organisation in the city dealing specifically with inter-religious relations?

+O Yes

+No

+45. Is intercultural mediation provided (multiple answers possible)?
-lacksquare in the city administration for general purposes

-In the neighbourhoods, on the streets, proactively meeting residents
+☑ in service such as hospitals, police, youth clubs, mediation centres, etc. in the city administration for general purposes ☑ in the neighbourhoods, on the streets, proactively meeting residents